alex-connolly/guardian/README.md

 All EXPORTED methods and fields will be available in the subclass.
 The introduction of a ```protected``` keyword, or some other mechanism for allowing inheritance of imported methods, is currently under consideration.

-However, in cases where a class inherits two methods with identical names and parameters, the methods will 'cancel', and a warning will be raised.
-To ignore this warning, simply annotate the offending class with ```@Ignore("cancellation")``` This sidesteps the diamond inheritance problem.
+However, in cases where a class inherits two methods with identical names and parameters, the methods will 'cancel' and neither will be available in the subclass.

 ### Interfaces